Trees - Identification

 FOREST TREES of the United States and Canada and How to Identify Them

 Elbert L. Little, Jr..
-Describes 204 species, divided into eastern & western regions.
-Includes brief information, drawings of leaf and fruit, maps, and a simple key.
+Describes 204 species, divided into eastern and western regions.
+Includes concise information, drawings of leaf and fruit, maps, and a simple key.
+A handy, straightforward reference.
 6 x 9, 80p, illustrations, 1980.

 KNOW YOUR TREES (Revised)

 J.A.
 Cope, Fred E. Winch.
-A timeless, popular field guide to identifying 50 common tree species of the northeastern United States.
+A timeless, popular field guide to identifying fifty (50) common tree species of the northeastern United States.
 Illustrated, with summer and winter keys, descriptions of growth, wood, twigs, bark, fruit, leaves, and distinguishing features.
 Includes updated nomenclature, major revisions to the keys, and glossary.
+A handy reference.
 5-3/4 x 8-1/2, 76p, b&w illustrations, 2002.

 TREE IDENTIFICATION BOOK: A New Method for the Practical Identification and Recognition of Trees